dirkjanm/dirkjanm.github.io/_posts/2019-01-21-abusing-exchange-one-api-call-away-from-domain-admin.md

 title:  "Abusing Exchange: One API call away from Domain Admin"
 date:   2019-01-21 19:08:57 +0100
 ---
 In most organisations using Active Directory and Exchange, Exchange servers have such high privileges that being an Administrator on an Exchange server is enough to escalate to Domain Admin.
 Recently I came across a blog from the ZDI, in which they detail a way to let Exchange authenticate to attackers using NTLM over HTTP.
 This can be combined with an NTLM relay attack to escalate from any user with a mailbox to Domain Admin in probably 90% of the organisations I've seen that use Exchange.
-This attack is possible by default and while no patches are available at the point of writing, there are mitigations that can be applied to prevent this privilege escalation.
-This blog details the attack, some of the more technical details and mitigations, as well as releasing a [proof-of-concept tool](https://github.com/dirkjanm/privexchange/) for this attack which I've dubbed "PrivExchange".
+This attack is possible by default ~~and while no patches are available at the point of writing~~, there are mitigations that can be applied to prevent this privilege escalation.
+This blog details the attack, some of the more technical details and mitigations, as well as releasing a [proof-of-concept tool](https://github.com/dirkjanm/privexchange/) for this attack which I've dubbed "PrivExchange". **Update**: Patches for PrivExchange are available, see the section "Released updates".

 # Combining known vulnerabilities in a new way
 This blog combines a few known vulnerabilities and known protocol weaknesses into a new attack.
 There are 3 components which are combined to escalate from any user with a mailbox to Domain Admin access: